truenas/middleware/docs/userguide/freenas_install.rst

 The command which is used to burn the :file:`.iso` file to a compact flash card or USB thumbdrive depends upon the operating system.
 This section demonstrates utilities for several operating systems.

+.. note:: if you will be burning the installation file to a USB stick, you will need **two** USB slots, each with an inserted USB device, where one USB stick
+          contains the installer and the other USB stick is selected to install into.
+When performing the installation, be sure to select the correct USB device to install to.
+In other words, you can **not** install FreeNAS® into the same USB stick that you boot the installer from.
+After installation, remove the USB stick containing the installer, and if necessary, configure the BIOS to boot from the remaining USB stick.

 Once you have written the :file:`.iso` file to the installation media, make sure the boot order in the BIOS is set to boot from that device and boot the system to start the installation.